-Sarah Pray is a program officer with the Open Society Fiscal Governance Program, focusing on natural resource governance and trade.
+Sarah Pray is a team manager with the Open Society Fiscal Governance Program, focusing on natural resource governance and trade.
 Prior to joining the Fiscal Governance Program, Pray was the Open Society Foundations’ senior policy analyst for Africa, advocating to the Washington, D.C., policymaker community on a diverse range of issues, including elections, human rights, rule of law, and corruption.

 Since 2010, Pray has been a lecturer at the George Washington University Elliott School of International Affairs teaching graduate skills courses on advocacy.